Day: April 30, 2018

 CBD has been studied for its use as an anti-cancer agent.

-review posted to the British Journal of Clinical Pharmacology notes that CBD appears to block cancer cells from spreading around the body and invading an area entirely.
+A review posted to the British Journal of Clinical Pharmacology notes that CBD appears to block cancer cells from spreading around the body and invading an area entirely.

 The review indicates that this compound tends to suppress the growth of cancer cells and promote the death of these cells.